 Gear You Need To Bring On A Day Hike

-Ah, day hiking.
-It’s such a delight.
+Day hiking is such a delight.
 I mean, who doesn’t love getting out into nature, exploring the mountains, with the bonus of sleeping in your own bed when the day is over!?
 Backpacking is amazing but it’s always nice to spend time in nature without a 40-pound pack weighing you down.
 But, just like any activity in the wild, there are a few things you should take into consideration before you hit the trail.
-In this article, I’ll walk you through everything that you’ll need.

 To make things even easier, here’s a free printable gear checklist that you can use to gear up.
 This checklist covers all of the basics plus the extra things you may need for longer day hikes and different weather conditions.